The Ultimate Guide to Adopting a Kitten or Cat

 If it’s the right time for you to add a kitten or a cat to your household, you’re probably pretty excited.
 Nothing beats bringing home a new friend who will be part of your family for years to come.

 Before you make your decision, there’s a lot to consider.
-First, you want to make sure you, your family or roommates and your home are all ready for the fun – and potential challenges – your new cat will bring.
+First, you want to make sure you, your family or roommates, and your home are all ready for the fun – and potential challenges – your new cat will bring.
 But once you get into the actual process of deciding what kind of cat or kitten you should bring home, you’ll want to closely analyze if you want to rescue an older cat or purchase a kitten.
 From there, you may want some more information on how to do either.
 We’ve put together this guide to give you a deeper look into what goes into adopting a cat or kitten.

 Adopting a Kitten or Cat — What You Need to Know

 But even with your best guess, you are not really sure of the kitten’s final haircoat length.
-This can cause problems if your kitten ends up with long hair, and you don’t have the time to brush him daily.
+This can cause problems if your kitten ends up with long hair, and you don’t have the time to brush them daily.
 Kittens are also famous for their non-stop energy and desire to play – especially at night.
 Without another kitten to play with, you become the target.
 They have sharp teeth and claws, and they can play pretty rough.
-Kittens also can be destructive to your couch, plants, carpet and whatever else you may treasure.
+Kittens also can be destructive to your couch, plants, carpet, and whatever else you may treasure.

-If this is your first cat, or if you’re new to your neighborhood, you might wonder where you should go find your pet.
-Shelters, rescue groups, breeders and other resources are available in most cities with a quick web search.
+If this is your first cat, or if you’re new to your neighborhood, you might wonder where you should go to find your pet.
+Shelters, rescue groups, breeders, and other resources are available in most cities with a quick web search.
 Every outlet offers its own benefits, and some have some red flags you should watch for.

 Here is a general overview of where you can purchase or adopt a cat or kitten:

 - Shelters.
 Shelters are often a great place to rescue an adult cat, and many of them have time to work with them to give you some insight on their personality.